tripl-ai/arc/docs-src/content/transform/index.md

 ## SimilarityJoinTransform
 ##### Since: 2.1.0 - Supports Streaming: True

 The `SimilarityJoinTransform` stage uses [Approximate String Matching](https://en.wikipedia.org/wiki/Approximate_string_matching) (a.k.a.
 Fuzzy Matching) to find similar records between two datasets.
-It is possible to pass the same datasets into both the `leftView` and `rightView` to find duplicates (in which case the `threshold` value should be high to avoid a potentially very large cross-product resultset).
+It is possible to pass the same dataset into both side of the comparison to find duplicates (ie. both `leftView` and `rightView`) to find duplicates (in which case the `threshold` value should be high (close to `1.0`) to avoid a potentially very large cross-product resultset).

 ### Parameters